 The initial phase is the draw phase when you can actively use the cash in the LOC.
 Then comes the payment phase, which is when you start repaying the money you drew.
-In between these phases, there may be an interest-only phase, which is when you pay only the interest on the amount you have drawn.
+There may be an interest-only phase in between these phases, which is when you pay only the interest on the amount you have drawn.

 Based on how the line of credit is arranged, you may be able to write checks through the account, or it may be linked to your debit card.
 A line of credit may be either secured or unsecured.

 Conventional loans are generally used for large purchases, such as real estate or vehicles.
 This type of loan could also include a home equity loan or personal loan.

 The amortization and repayment terms for a conventional loan are consistent and predetermined, so you know precisely what your monthly payment will be and how long you have to pay.
 A conventional loan may be secured or unsecured.

 Payday loans are also known as cash advances.
 Consumers often use these loans as quick solutions for emergencies.
 This type of loan is secured against your next paycheck and intended to be a short-term solution only.

 A bridge or interim loan can also be referred to as a single-payment loan, and borrowers generally use it as short-term temporary financing.
 Borrowers usually pay off a bridge loan in one lump sum rather than in scheduled instalments.

 In some cases, a bridge or interim loan may be used to purchase real estate, including building a new home.